MarlinFirmware/MarlinDocumentation/_development/configuration.md

 //#define FILAMENT_WIDTH_SENSOR
 ```

-Uncomment this if you have a filament width sensor e.g.  `http://www.thingiverse.com/thing:454584`.
-This eliminates the need for flow rate calibration.
-Marlin will adjust the flow rate according to the sensed filament width.
-Then adjust the settings below for your setuo.
+Enable if you have a filament width sensor (e.g., [Filament Width Sensor Prototype Version 3](http://www.thingiverse.com/thing:454584)).
+With a filament sensor installed, Marlin can adjust the flow rate according to the measured filament width.
+Adjust the sub-options below according to your setup.

 ```cpp
 #define DEFAULT_NOMINAL_FILAMENT_DIA 3.00
 ```

-Set to the value that the typical filament diameter size.
-If you're typically using 1.75 and physically measured the filament at 1.70, just put 1.75.
-Marlin will compensate the diameter automatically.
-Same goes for 3.00mm as well
+The "nominal" filament diameter as written on the filament spool.
+If you typically use 1.75mm filament, but physically measure the diameter as 1.70mm, you should still use 1.75.
+Marlin will compensate automatically.
+The same goes for 3.00mm filament that measures closer to 2.85mm.

 ```cpp
 #define FILAMENT_SENSOR_EXTRUDER_NUM 0
 ```

-Filament sensor used on which extruder
+Only one extruder can have a filament sensor.
+Specify here which extruder has it.

 ```cpp
 #define MEASUREMENT_DELAY_CM        14
 ```

-Distance from the filament width sensor to the middle of the barrel (or middle of the heater block)
+Distance from the filament width sensor to the middle of the filament path (i.e., the nozzle opening).
-NOTE TO DEV: Can you clarify on this one either it is in the middle of the heatbreak or the heater block?

 ```cpp
 #define MEASURED_UPPER_LIMIT         3.30  //upper limit factor used for sensor reading validation in mm
 #define MEASURED_LOWER_LIMIT         1.90  //lower limit factor for sensor reading validation in mm
 ```

 The range of your filament width.
-Set them according to your filament preferences.
-Above value are for 3mm while 1.75mm should be ranging from 1.60 to 1.90 (theoretically).
+Set these according to your filament preferences.
+The sample values here apply to 3mm.
+For 1.75mm you'll use a range more like 1.60 to 1.90.

 ```cpp
 #define MAX_MEASUREMENT_DELAY       20
 ```

-This defines the maximum memory allocated to be used in conjunction with `#define MEASUREMENT_DELAY_CM        14` and the value must be larger than `#define MEASUREMENT_DELAY_CM        14`.
-Avoid setting this too high to reduce RAM usage
+This defines the size of the buffer to allocate for use with `MEASUREMENT_DELAY_CM`.
+The value must be greater than or equal to `MEASUREMENT_DELAY_CM`.
+Keep this setting low to reduce RAM usage.

 ```cpp
 #define FILAMENT_LCD_DISPLAY
 ```

-Displays the measured filament data on the lcd screen instead of just a static status.
+Periodically display a message on the LCD showing the measured filament diameter.